Home Trading strategies Gap Fill Trading Strategies – Opening Gaps in The SPY and S&P...

 The data is adjusted for dividends and collected from Yahoo! and IQFeed.
 I have tested on both data sets with not much difference.
 I have used EOD quotes, ie. only open, high, low and close.

-I wrote this article on the 20th of September 2012.
-A perfect day for this strategy.
-SPY opened down about 0.47% and filled the gap all the way up until yesterday’s close.
+I wrote this article on September 20, 2012, a perfect day for this strategy.
+SPY opened down about 0.47% and filled the gap until yesterday’s close.

 The strategy seems very robust and yields very good numbers.
 Perhaps too good to be true?
 Yes, it’s probably too good to be true.
-The reason is that some of the high and low quotes are wrong which boosts the numbers.
+The reason is that some of the high and low quotes are wrong, boosting the numbers.
 That’s why I’ll write a second article on this strategy and test it on intraday data from IQFeed.
 Then we’ll find out if there is a discrepancy in the data sets (which I believe it is).

 Any thoughts about this strategy?
 I know this strategy didn’t perform very well some years ago.
 However, markets always change and we have to adjust.
 You won’t find a strategy that lasts year after year.